 Looking at it all together, it just looks like a bunch of colors.
 If you look closely, though, you will see a lot of shapes you probably know.

 - Can you find squares in this art piece?

 - What about circles?

-Many artists use shapes like circles, rectangles, and triangles in their art.
+Many artists use shapes like circles, rectangles, and triangles.
 In this lesson, you will get to use your favorite craft supplies to make your very own shape art!

-Before you create your own shapes, let's review the shapes you know!
+Before creating your own shapes, review the shapes you know!

 Practice your shapes as you watch the video below.
 Shout out the name of each shape that pops up!

 The main shapes you will build and draw in this lesson are circles, squares, rectangles, triangles, and diamonds.
 If you are unsure about any of these, watch the video again to ensure you know what they look like!

 Now that you remember all your simple shapes, let's talk about how you make those shapes.
 The main thing to focus on is how many sides a shape has.